MuhammadHB/WEB-PROGRAMMING-/readme.md

 3- Docker run -d —name image-uploaderapp -p 8012:80 muhammadbunyarit/image-uploader:v1

+so, I go to docker hub and I pull the image of my project that I want it from docker desktop

 Now everything good if i go to my docker desktop I will see image was created and container also was created so i can run my project on port 8012 in docker desktop

 To deploy docker image from docker hub that i already created a repo and push the images inside it :